-Your employer has been presented you with a Severance Package.
-In addition to the fear and uncertainty of being terminated, you now have mere days to figure out what to do.
-You are happy about the prospect of money, but should you ask for more?
+Your employer has presented you with a severance package.
+In addition to the fear and uncertainty of being terminated you now have mere days to figure out what to do.
+You are happy about the prospect of severance pay, but should you ask for more?
 Should you sign the agreement?
 What legal rights are you giving up?
 What binding promises are you making to the company?
 You need answers fast.

 “Severance Package” usually refers to severance pay along with a severance agreement.
 A severance agreement is a contract between you and your employer that lays out the terms of your termination.
 Nearly all severance packages contemplate the same thing: In exchange for you releasing (aka waiving) your legal rights connected to the employment relationship, and making other binding promises, the company agrees to pay you exit money and benefits.Why Do Employers Offer Severance Packages?

 Put simply, employers offer severance packages to increase certainty and reduce the risk of future litigation.
 This makes smart business sense and is like a form of insurance.
 Often, employees do not even know they have viable legal claims against the company when they agree to waive all legal claims.
 This information asymmetry always benefits the employer.

 Also, companies use severance pay as a hook to get a signed non-compete from you.
 You must consider the practical consequences of a non-compete provision on your future job prospects before signing.
 Sometimes a non-compete with a 20-mile radius has the practical effect of being a national non-compete in your particular industry.

 The key question becomes whether the amount of pay and benefits offered is fair relative to your legal rights waived and promises made.
 In limited circumstances federal law or an employment contract requires severance pay to employees or executives.How Is Severance Pay Usually Calculated?

 The amount of severance pay varies significantly depending on a host of factors, including the reason for your departure, length of your tenure, your position, size of the company, industry, and the severance agreement terms.